 Observer ID Date Transect ID

+Butc Dana of

 Page of

-Fage 0

 Fill in the blanks at the bottom of both sides of every bird datasheet prior to starting your first point.
 Without this information, if a bird datasheet were to be separated from its habitat datasheet, the transect ID would be unknown, rendering the data useless.
 We scan all of our data, so the general info needs to be on both sides of the datasheet.